Saline Lowland

 Description

-Once the tree canopy cover reaches 15 percent with an average tree height exceeding 5 feet, the threshold is crossed to the Invaded Woody State.
+The Invaded Woody State (4) is the result of woody encroachment.
+Once the tree canopy cover reaches 15 percent with an average tree height exceeding five feet, the threshold is crossed.
 Woody species are encroaching due to lack of prescribed fire and other brush management practices.
-Typical ecological impacts are a loss of native warm season grasses, degraded forage productivity and reduced soil quality.
+Typical ecological impacts are a loss of native grasses, degraded forage productivity, and reduced soil quality.

 Submodel